Powerful. Efficient. Smart.

 For small fabs, a single Area Scheduler can be powerful enough to schedule all the WIP in the facility.

-For most high volume fabs, FPS will install a group of several Area Schedulers working together.
+For most high volume fabs, INFICON will install a group of several Area Schedulers working together.
 Area Schedulers feature modular logic to accommodate the specific complexities of the area being scheduled - Lithography, Diffusion, Implant, etc. They also talk to each other to produce behavior requiring multi-area and global priorities.

 The end result is that you are able to see where any lot will process, based on real time tool status, recipe qualifications, and lot status, over the next 12 hours.